reimagined/resolve/docs/Contributing.md

 }
 ```

-All packages are already linked between each self, so you should not specify all subsequent dependencies direcly.
-Note that there is no `latest` nightly build version, because any breaking change can occure between `dev` versions.
-So use only specific packages version with specific timestamp.
+Nightly packages are already linked, so you should not specify subsequent dependencies.
+Note that there is no `latest` nightly build version, because nightly packages can introduce braking changes and become incompatible with the previous version.
+Use only specific package versions in order to make sure your code works after re-installing node modules.

 ## Issue Labels